Cobak Token Price Tops $3.36 (CBK)

 According to CryptoCompare, “Cobak is a community platform specializing in cryptocurrency that facilitates communication between crypto investors and crypto projects through equal distribution of authority in managing the community.
 Crypto projects can engage in cost-effective marketing by communicating with investors through individual forums dedicated to each project.
 It also provides an environment for community management with features such as app push, notification, and pinning, and allows users to obtain necessary information instantly.
 Furthermore, it is designed to monitor users' reactions in real-time with an intuitive UI. “

 It is usually not currently possible to purchase alternative cryptocurrencies such as Cobak Token directly using US dollars.
-Investors seeking to acquire Cobak Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Cobak Token using one of the exchanges listed above.
+Investors seeking to acquire Cobak Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cobak Token using one of the exchanges listed above.

 Receive News & Updates for Cobak Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cobak Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.